mrward/monodevelop-nuget-extensions/README.md

  * Installing a NuGet package from the unified search
  * Listing Portable Class Libraries available on the local machine
  * Installing, updating, uninstalling NuGet packages for multiple projects in one step.
- * PowerShell console window - powered by [Pash](https://github.com/Pash-Project/Pash).
+ * PowerShell console window - powered by [PowerShell Core](https://github.com/powershell/powershell).

 # Requirements

- * MonoDevelop 5.0, 6.0, 7.0
+ * MonoDevelop 5.0, 6.0, 7.0, 8.0
  * Xamarin Studio 5.0, 6.0
- * Visual Studio for Mac 7.0
+ * Visual Studio for Mac 7.0, 8.0

 The NuGet Package Management Extensions addin published on the main addin server does not work for Visual Studio Mac 7.1 or 7.2.
 The main symptom that NuGet Package Management extensions addin does not support the version of Visual Studio for Mac being used is the Manage Packages dialog not opening when its menu is selected.
 Addins that work are available from a separate [Addin Server urls](https://github.com/mrward/monodevelop-addins) available for each version.
 Details on configuring the addin server is available from: